ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v41.md

 ### Support for Zerto
 {: #relnotes_v41-shared-zerto}

 Starting with the 4.1 release, the Zerto service is available and ready-to-use to provide disaster recovery for critical workloads in your virtual data center instances.
-Additionally, you have the option to order the Zerto Cloud Connector (ZCC) service after you deploy your virtual data center instance.
+Additionally, you can order the Zerto Cloud Connector (ZCC) service after you deploy your virtual data center instance.
 Use ZCC to replicate your on-premises virtual data centers to {{site.data.keyword.cloud}}.

 Charges are incurred only if you choose to use the services.
 For more information, see [Managing Zerto for VMware Solutions Shared instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_zerto).

 ### Network type options
 {: #relnotes_v41-shared-network}

-The option to select a private only network or a secure public and private network is now available when you order VMware Solutions Shared instances.
+The option to select a private only network or a secure public and private network is now available when you order VMware® Solutions Shared instances.
 For more information, see [Ordering virtual data center instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_ordering#shared_ordering-networking).

 ## Updates for VMware Solutions Dedicated
 {: #relnotes_v41-dedicated}